srid/rib/examples/doc/a/inbox.md

 - Use google-chrome --headless to directly convert to PDF

 - No need for serve/watch; just generate.
 Make ./ghcid generic enough for this?

+### Rib, for SlowNews

+Drop obelisk; generate HTML statically.

+- Generate only once a week
+- Implement emailing as someone requested